-Whether you’re a new convert to vinyl, kickstarting your collection with Creeper’s American Noir, or an old hand with dusty discs that predate Pink Floyd’s Ummagumma, adding one of the best phono preamps to your Hi-Fi system can bring an immediate improvement in sound quality.
+Whether you’re a new convert to vinyl, kickstarting your collection with a range of contemporary albums, or an old hand who now has a sizeable collection of albums at your fingertips, adding one of the best phono preamps to your Hi-Fi system can bring an immediate improvement in sound quality.

 But just how do phono preamps work and what one is right for your system?
 In this Louder guide, we’ll explain the basics and steer you towards some of the best phono preamps for your budget.